hi2monika/bomweather/ReadMe.md

-### How to run the project
+### How to run the project :
-- Set the Usage as startup project
+- Set the usage/usage project as startup project
+- Run the project
-- Console application will ask to provide the path for CSV file (Under the folder SampleCSV)
+- Console application will ask to provide the path for CSV file (downloaded sample file--SampleCSV/*.csv)

-### Project Approch :
+### Project Approach :
-BOMWeather : Librabry --.Net standard (be used as library/compatible) Structure :
+BOMWeather : Library --.Net standard (be used as library) Structure :
-- DataSource : File Reader(Input)
+- DataSource : File Reader(Input)-- Provides the data.
-- Services : Trasnformation (Data)
+- Services : Transform (BOMData -> ViewModel)
 - BomClient : Workflow (Input/Transform/Output)
 - Sample (console project is added for Demo)

 Note : Client , contains the services (csv reader, json parser etc) and can be extended for the output as well to support multiple file type(same as IdataSource)

 #### TODO :
 - Functional (alternate approach)
-  For Yearly calculation : month Calculation can used as it been already doing the calculation
+  	For Yearly calculation : month Calculation can used as it been already doing the calculation(Performance improvement)
 - Validation :
-  Schema Varrification can be done for csv.
+  	Schema Verification can be done for csv.
 - Exception Handling/Logging :
-  can be imporved
+  	Can be improved
 - Unit Test:
   	Due to time Limitation I have only added the couple of unit test to demonstrate, every class can be unit tested.

-### Alternate Approch :
+### Alternate Approach:

-In other approach, it could have been (clean architecture)
+In other approach, Project can be structured (clean architecture)
-- Infrastructure :Client/dataSource (csv)
+- Infrastructure :ClientDdata Source (csv)
-  Dependency : (Application Project)
+  	Dependency: (Application Project)
 - Application/Domain Project : Providers/Service/Interfaces/View Model/Model(Domain(csv) - becomes the part of application/Domain Project .
-  Dependency : None
+  	Dependency: None
-- Presentation : Console project
+- Presentation: Console project
   	Dependency : Application Project